wn-doolittle/caliper-spec/caliper.md

 <a name="assessmentEvent" />

 ### B.3 AssessmentEvent
-The Caliper [AssessmentEvent](#assessmentEvent) models learner interactions with assessments instruments such as online tests or quizzes.
+A Caliper [AssessmentEvent](#assessmentEvent) models learner interactions with assessments instruments such as online tests or quizzes.

 #### IRI
 http://purl.imsglobal.org/caliper/AssessmentEvent